 In effectively advocating on issues, WHA focuses on in-depth policy analysis, well-established legislative relationships, well-honed lobbying skills and strong grassroots advocacy.

 - WHA Legislative Issues, Lobbying Efforts – Each legislative session WHA researches, monitors and lobbies on dozens of important hospital and health care issues.
 With our Government Affairs Team’s decades of collective legislative and policy experience, we are able to aggressively promote policies that help improve the delivery of hospital care in Wisconsin and oppose policies that negatively impact that care delivery.

 - WHA Grassroots Advocacy Events and HEAT Action Network – Legislators need to know how issues impact Wisconsin hospitals and communities.
 WHA is aggressive in educating and mobilizing advocates on those issues.
-From our perennial Advocacy Day event, which draws 750 hospital advocates to Madison each year to our 2,300+ strong advocacy network, HEAT, WHA provides the tools and means for hospitals to “speak up!”
+From our perennial Advocacy Day event, which draws over 1,000 hospital advocates to Madison each year to our 2,300+ strong advocacy network, HEAT, WHA provides the tools and means for hospitals to “speak up!”

 HEAT Grassroots Advocacy